People First: Enabling New Ways of Working

 Information from our WCG Transformation team on the latest working practices designed to simplify and improve the delivery of change and projects on both a small and large scale.

-Through our Smart Campus projects we are developing innovative ways to support the way we work on Campus, including:
+The University has been exploring and developing innovative ways to support the way we work on Campus, including:

 We are working to identify and pilot innovative research lab spaces, as a way of increasing the ease, creativity and connectivity by which we do research, and overcome the obstacles presented by reduced travel and limited building occupancy.
 We will share further information on some of our themes as they develop: